-Interfaces can also include type and function declarations, and ports that allow connections to all instances of an interface (e.g. for clock and reset signals).
+Interfaces can also include type and function declarations, and ports that allow connections to all connections to that interface (e.g. for clock and reset signals).

 Interfaces can also define variants (e.g. master and slave) defined as modports, that include different combinations of signals, each of which is declared as an input or an output.